PRINT SUPPORT | Prepping your files for final print production

 For information on color matching and gang-run printing, please click here.

-To learn more about coverting fonts to outline, please click here.
+To learn more about converting fonts to outline, please click here.

 Adding borders to your design gives off a great look and really ties the design together.
-Did you know your at a huge risk of a noticable shift using borders?
-Now you do!
 We do not recommend the use of borders with your artwork.
 If you must use borders, we would insist on making your border at least .25" thick (even then, you may notice your cards look at little uneven.)

 To learn more on how to avoid your borders to look uneven, please click here.